-$$\frac{1}{s - M_H^2 + iM_H\Gamma_H}.$$ (1)
+$$\frac{1}{s - M_H^2 + iM_H\Gamma_H}.
+(1)$$

 In VBFNLO external quarks are treated as massless.
 By default, external bottom quarks are excluded in those processes where their inclusion could lead to the presence of a top quark.
 I.e. in charged current processes such as WW diboson production, external bottom quarks are not allowed, as this would lead to a (massless) t-channel top quark, but in ZZ diboson production external bottom quarks are included.
-In the VBF processes such as $pp \rightarrow Hjj$ there are both neutral and charged current components (when the external quark lines emit Z and W bosons respectively) - by default, external bottom quarks are excluded from this class of processes.
-A message is printed in the log file stating whether external bottom quarks are at present treated no differently from other final state quarks.
+In the VBF processes such as $pp \to Hjj$ there are both neutral and charged current components (when the external quark lines emit Z and W bosons respectively) - by default, external bottom quarks are excluded from this class of processes.
+A message is printed in the log file stating whether external bottom quarks are included or excluded.
+In neutral current processes, bottom quarks in the final state are at present treated no differently from other final state quarks.
 The number of external quark flavours considered is set in the file utilities/global.inc.
-By changing the parameter nfl from 5 to 4, bottom quarks will not be included in any processes.
-By changing the parameter vbfNFLb from false to true, external bottom quarks will be included in the neutral current diagrams in VBF processes if nfl is set to 5.
+By changing the parameter nf1 from 5 to 4, bottom quarks will not be included in any processes.
+By changing the parameter vbfNFLb from false to true, external bottom quarks will be included in the neutral current diagrams in VBF processes if nf1 is set to 5^{11} .